google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

-Harmonization is achieved via linear translation of ETM+ spectral space to OLI spectral space according to coefficients presented in Roy et. al. (2016) Table 2 OLS regression.
+Harmonization is achieved via linear translation of ETM+ spectral space to OLI spectral space according to coefficients presented in Roy et al. (2016) Table 2 OLS regression.
 The following snippet defines a dictionary containing slope (`slopes`) and intercept (`itcps`) images with respective slope and intercept values per reflectance band.